opencord/platform-install/docs/bootstrap_models_in_xos.md

 All the data model bootstrapping in XOS is done via TOSCA in platform install.
 There two ansible roles involved in that:
 - `cord-profile` responsible to generate the recipes
-- `xos-config-new-tosca` responsible for onboarding the recipes
+- `xos-config` responsible for onboarding the recipes

 Here is a list of changes you'll need to make in order to add a new recipe to your profiles: